cloudfoundry-attic/cfdev/README.md

 You can learn more about what we do with telemetry [here](https://github.com/cloudfoundry-incubator/cfdev/wiki/Telemetry)

+## TCP Ports

+The tcp port range has been limited to 1024 - 1049 to prevent reaching file descriptor limits on some systems.

 ## Contributing

 If you are interested in contributing to CF Dev, please refer to the [contributing guidelines](CONTRIBUTING.md).